Accelerating Approximate Thompson Sampling with Underdamped Langevin Monte Carlo: REGRET ANALYSIS

 \subsection{Regrets for Exact Thompson Sampling}

-We first analyze the regrets of Exact Thompson sampling (ETS), where the posterior distribution is described by limiting distributions governed by SDEs \eqref{eq_sde2}.
+We first analyze the regrets of exact TS, where the posterior distribution is described by limiting distributions governed by SDEs \eqref{eq_sde2}.
 Within rounds $n = 1, 2, \ldots, N$, we establish a lower boundary for $\mathcal G_{1, n}$, which serves to establish a minimum threshold for the probability of the first arm being optimistic:

 This bound is dependent on the prior quality $B_1$ and the condition number $\kappa_1$ of the optimal arm.
 While it yields an almost sure concentration of the first arm's unscaled posterior to true posteriors when $\mathcal L_1(n)$ is sufficiently large, it may fail when $\mathcal L_1(n)$ is small.
 Intuitively, when $\mathcal L_1(n)$ is large, it implies that the obtained reward, $r_{1,n}$, tends to center around $\bar r_1$; however, a small $\mathcal L_a(n)$ can yield a reward falling below $\bar r_1-\epsilon$.
 In our proof, setting $\rho_1$ as $\kappa_1^{-3}\left(8 d\right)^{-1}$ requires the SDEs \eqref{eq_sde2} to concentrate around a scaled posterior.
 This introduces a requisite variance in rewards to counterbalance any potential underestimation biases, thus yielding the highlighted anti-concentration result.
 The choice of $\rho_1$ is also constrained by the squaring term of the sub-Gaussian random variable $\left\|\nabla f_n(x_*)\right\|_2^2$.
 An overly large $\rho_1$ would also fail to derive the concentration bound.